Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media

 \subsection{Model reduction}

-Comparing results in Figures \ref{F3}-\ref{F4} indicates that we can obtain reasonably accurate parameter estimates for a two-layer problem, whereas it can be more challenging to deal with a three-layer problem.
-Another approach to interpret the three-layer data in Figure \ref{F4} is to use a simpler, partially homogenised two-layer model.
+Comparing results in Figures \ref{F4}-\ref{F5} indicates that we can obtain reasonably accurate parameter estimates for a two-layer problem, whereas it can be more challenging to deal with a three-layer problem.
+Another approach to interpret the three-layer data in Figure \ref{F5} is to use a simpler, partially homogenised two-layer model.
 In the partially homogenised model we consider two layers with $\hat{x}_1=30$ and $\hat{x}_2=L=100$.
-This means that we think of the second layer as a combined, \textit{effective} layer, with a single transport coefficient, as shown schematically in Figure \ref{F5}(a).
+This means that we can interpret the first layer, $0 < x < 30$, as being identical in geometry to the first layer in the true three-layer problem, whereas we can interpret the second layer, $30 < x < 100$, as a combined or \textit{effective} layer, with a single transport coefficient, as shown schematically in Figure \ref{F6}(a).
 For this reduced model we refer to the parameters as $H_1$ and $H_2$.
-Using the same data as in Figure \ref{F4}, we construct exact and approximate likelihoods for the reduced model as shown in Figure \ref{F5}(b)-(c).
+Intuitively, we might expect that $H_1$ would be very close to $h_1$, whereas $H_2$ would be some kind of weighted average of $h_2$ and $h_3$.
+Using the same data as in Figure \ref{F5}, we construct exact and approximate likelihoods for the reduced model as shown in Figure \ref{F6}(b)-(c).
 Using the approximate likelihood we obtain $\hat{\theta}=(0.1887,0.4411)$, and $\hat{\theta}=(0.1873,0.3451)$ for the exact likelihood.